walfonso-uv/NLPCA-SOM/README.md

 # NLPCA-SOM
 Clustering using Self-Organizing Maps through Non-Linear Principal Components Analysis - Rainfalls in Southwestern Colombia.

-This **github** is part of the article titled: **"Regionalization of monthly rainfall in southwestern Colombia using neural networks."** If you use these codes please refer this as:
+This **github** is part of the article titled: **"Regionalization of monthly rainfall in southwestern Colombia using neural networks."** If you use these codes please refer as:
 - Canchala, Teresita; Carvajal-Escobar, Yesid; Alfonso-Morales, Wilfredo; Loaiza, Wilmar; Caicedo, Eduardo; Regionalization of monthly rainfall in southwestern Colombia using neural networks."
 MethodsX.
 2020.

 ## Abstract